byu-magicc/safe2ditch/startup/README.md

 ## `s2denv` ##

-Setup the Safe2Ditch environment for use with ROS, etc. This file can be safely source by non-flight computers (i.e., your working desktop computer).
+Setup the Safe2Ditch environment for use with ROS, etc. This file can be safely sourced by non-flight computers (i.e., your working desktop computer).

-In addition to sourcing the `safe2ditch/catkin_ws` workspace, it creates a series of `S2D*` environment variable sthat are used for data logging and other flight / sim configuration.
+In addition to sourcing the `safe2ditch/catkin_ws` workspace, it creates a series of `S2D*` environment variables that are used for data logging and other flight / sim configuration.

 Also, this script exposes the following functions: